CAAPIM/gateway-developer-plugin/doc/trusted-certs.md

       trustedAsSamlIssuer: false
     url: https://www.google.ca
 ```
 2. Specifying a file.
 The certificate file is expected to be in the `config/certificates` directory.
+Each certificate file can only contain one certificate.
+Certificate chains will be supported in the future.
 ```yaml
   trusted-certs-demo:
     properties: